yup-VARUN/yup-VARUN/README.md

   - $E \neq m_{o}c^2$
     - Where $$m_{o}$$ is the rest mass of matter.
 - 👀 I’m interested in Computer Science and Physics. `(Physics > GF)` but `(CS < GF)`!
-- 🚀 I hate when someone uses this EMOJI FOR NO DAMN REASON! btw `I make rockets`, because it's challenging AF!
+- `I make rockets`, because it's challenging 🚀
 - 🌱 I’ve learned Data Science & analytics, full stack web development, machine learning, artificial intelligence(NLP, ANN, RNN, LSTMs, attention and positional encoding(in simpler words–transformers)), and embedded programming.
 - I'm down to collaborate on impactful projects that truly can add some value to our civilization.
 - I just built a state-of-the-art RAG(retrieval augmented generation) pipeline application called DiagnAI.
 I am still working on perfecting it out and designing a custom evaluation pipeline for it!
 I'll be super proud of it once I deploy it!